amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 which relies on constant values being available for the planner to compare them against partition bounds found in the system catalog, the generic plan must include *all* partitions.

-Fortunately, pruning will occur during execution (*run-time pruning*), though there are a number of steps manipulating the plan that must occur before the run-time pruning can occur, each of which currently takes O(n) time, where n is the number of partitions present in the generic plan.
-One of those steps, the most expensive one, is the plancache module's validation of the plan which must lock all relations mentioned in the plan.
-The more partitions there are, the longer it will take this validation step to finish.
-The following graph shows the average latency reported by `pgbench -S --protocol=prepared` with varying number of partitions (initialized with `pgbench -i --partitions=N` in each case):
+Now, while pruning *will* occur during execution (*run-time pruning*), there are a number of steps that manipulate the generic plan that must occur before the run-time pruning occurs, each of which currently takes O(n) time, where n is the number of partitions present in the generic plan.
+One of those steps, the one that consumes the most time, is the plancache module's validation of the plan which must lock all relations mentioned in the plan.
+The more partitions there are, the longer it will take the validation step to finish.
+The following graph shows the average latency reported by `pgbench -S --protocol=prepared` with varying number of partitions (initialized with `pgbench -i --partitions=N` in each case), which shows how bad things will get as the number of partitions increases:

 ![v15 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img1.png)

-The following graph plots the latencies one may see by forcing the plancache module to create a parameter value dependent (*custom*) plan on every `EXECUTE` (by setting `plan_cache_mode = force_custom_plan` in postgresql.conf).
-Note that the latency doesn't degrade as it does by the use of a parameter value independent cached (*generic*) plan, because the planner is able to prune the unnecessary partitions in that case.
+The following graph also plots the latencies one may see by forcing the plancache module to create a parameter value dependent (*custom*) plan on every `EXECUTE` (by setting `plan_cache_mode = force_custom_plan` in postgresql.conf), whereby the planner is able to prune the unnecessary
+partitions:

 ![v15 prepared custom plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img2.png)